-Click on the link (‘View the autosave’) …
+Click on the ‘View the autosave’ link …

-(Compare Revisions interface)
+(Compare Revisions section)

-(WordPress offers one-click post recovery of autosaved content)
+(WordPress offers one-click recovery)

-The post will be restored using autosave …
+The content of your latest post will be restored using autosave …

-(Autosave restores the content of your latest post)
+(Autosave restores the content of your post)

 WordPress Post/Page Autosave – Additional Info

 Content Recovery – Session Expired

-Click on ‘Restore the backup’ …
+Click Restore the backup …